Black Bird Bookstore & Cafe

 A flock of wild parrots with bright red heads and green bodies lives on Telegraph Hill.
 Best spotted late afternoon near Coit Tower and the Filbert Steps during nesting season.

 Rusted shipwreck remains visible at low tide along the Lands End Trail.
 Check tide charts before you go.
-The 3.4-mile coastal path with Golden Gate views is worth the trip even without the wrecks.
+The 3.4-mile coastal path with Golden Gate views is the reason to go even without the wrecks.

 A peephole in a Bernal Heights storefront door that screens curated short films 24 hours a day.
 One viewer at a time.
 Free, weird, and very San Francisco.